 The course aims to cover a broad and practical body of investment knowledge focused on the CFA program to assist future market practitioners in performing investment decisions within an ever changing and complex investment environment.
 The first part of the course will consist of portfolio analysis and management theory.
 The second part will focus on application where students will be involved throughout the portfolio management process from idea generation to investment thesis to portfolio construction to portfolio implementation.
-The course will also include relevant discussions by practitioners from various industry publications and quest lectures.
+The course will also include relevant discussions by practitioners from various industry publications and guest lectures.

-Master's in Human Resource Management (MHRM) Program
+Master of Arts in Human Resource Management (MHRM) Program

-The Master's in Human Resource Management (MHRM) is a challenging and exciting 16 month program designed to prepare early career practitioners and ambitious graduates, to gain in-depth knowledge and skills in Human Resources Management and Organizational Behavior (OB), and to meet the challenges of HRM globally and in the MENA region.
+The master of arts in human resource management (MHRM) is a challenging and exciting 16-month program designed to prepare early career practitioners and ambitious graduates, to gain in-depth knowledge and skills in human resources management and organizational behavior (OB), and to meet the challenges of HRM globally and in the MENA region.
 The MHRM program empowers students with professional, research- based skills and competencies necessary for succeeding in the ever-changing context of HRM.

-Normally, there is one admission deadline a year in March for enrollment in the Fall term.
-For more details, please refer to the Admissions section of the AUB graduate catalogue under Application Procedures.
+Normally, there is one admission deadline a year in March for enrollment in the fall term.
+For more details, please refer to the Office of Admissions section of the AUB graduate catalogue under Application Procedures.

-To be eligible for admission to the MHRM program, an applicant must hold a university degree recognized by AUB, and must satisfy the requirements of the university for admission to graduate study (including meeting the English proficiency requirements as per the Readiness for University Studies in English (RUSE) of the university).
+To be eligible for admission to the MHRM program, an applicant must hold a university degree recognized by AUB and must satisfy the requirements of the university for admission to graduate study (including meeting the Readiness for University Studies in English (RUSE) of the university).